How to Grow Strawberries for Beginners

 What to Know About Growing Strawberries

-There are basically three different varieties of strawberries:
+different varieties of strawberries:

 June Bearing – This variety produces one very large crop per year.
 They usually bear fruit for harvesting in June, hence the name, but they may be ready to harvest a little earlier or later depending on where you live.